Yukisschu/anhuigui/content/posts/C/index.md

 ```

 ### 2.4.
 Lock Pairs {#chapter-2-4}
-The `lock_pairs` function would create the locked graph, adding all pairs in decreasing order of victory strength so long as the edge would not create a cycle.
+The `lock_pairs` function creates the locked graph by adding all pairs in decreasing order of victory strength while ensuring that each edge does not create a cycle.
+In this section, three methods are discussed for implementing the `lock_pairs` function.

 This is the most fun part of this algorithm!
-Initially, I employed a very cumbersome method, involving numerous embedded loops.
-After exploring together with Juju, we adopted the bitwise operation method and successfully locked pairs without creating a cycle and find the winner with 10 lines of code in total and achieved O(n) and Ω(1), while also optimising memory usage by {{< katex >}}\\(\(\frac{n-1}{n}\)\\) comparing to the adjacency matrix method.
+Initially, I employed a very cumbersome method involving numerous embedded loops.
+After exploring together with Juju, we adopted the bitwise operation method and successfully locked pairs without creating a cycle and find the winner with 10 lines of code in total and achieved O(n) and Ω(1), while also optimising memory usage by {{< katex >}}\\(\(\frac{n-4}{n}\)\\) comparing to the adjacency matrix method.

 #### 2.4.1.
 Adjacency List Method